bigwhite/buildc/README.md

 User Guide
 -------------
-For more information, please open and read the project wiki. cbehave user guide is ready for you.
+For more information, please open and read the project wiki. [buildc user guide](https://github.com/bigwhite/buildc/wiki) is ready for you.